Multi-Winner Voting with Approval Preferences: The Algorithmic Perspective on Strategic Voting

 \citet{bre-kac-nie:strategic_multiwinner} studied a more general version of \textsc{Utility-Manipulation}, where the goal is to check whether there exists a coalition of voters that could jointly perform a successful manipulation.
 The authors focused on the $\ell$-Bloc rule, which is a variant of Multi-Winner Approval Voting, where each voter approves exactly $\ell$ candidates.
 Then, the coalition-manipulation problem is computationally hard in its all variants studied by the authors.
-On the other hand, if we look at an egalitarian version of $\ell$-Bloc (maximizing the AV-score of the worst-off voter), then the problem becomes computationally tractable.
+On the other hand, if we look at an egalitarian version of $\ell$-Bloc (maximising the number of candidates in the committee that are approved by the worst-off voter), then the problem becomes computationally tractable.
 Another problem related to \textsc{Utility-Manipulation} has been considered by \citet{bar-gou-lan-mon-ries}: given utility functions of all voters, is there an approval profile consistent with the utility functions in which a given committee wins.